 The work of BF is overseen by a Board of Directors led by an Independent Chair.
 In accordance with the UK’s Code for Sport Governance, the Board is comprised of a mix of independent directors, and those elected directly by our members.
 The Board aims to maintain the highest standards of corporate and sport governance, which it continuously reviews.
 BF has a President, appointed by the Board and ratified by the members at the AGM.

-For information on our organisational structure please click here: BF Organisational Chart – June 2022
+For information on our organisational structure and our executive team please click here.

-As the National Governing Body for the Olympic Sport of Fencing in the United Kingdom, we work with the support of Sport England and UK Sport, who provide the majority of our funding.
+As the National Governing Body for the Olympic Sport of Fencing in the United Kingdom and the recognised National Governing Body for the sport of Fencing in England, we work with the support of Sport England and UK Sport, who provide the majority of our funding.
 The remainder comes through our commercial activities, including and licensing, and membership fees.
 For information on how membership fee income is spent please click here.

 Membership of BF includes membership of the Home Nation associations – 40% of membership fees is passed onto the Home Nations to support their work in developing fencing.